10 tips for food photography & styling

 2. 45 degree or 3/4 angle (varying degrees of this)

-For example a pizza looks best shot from above and food with intricate layers will always look better shot side on to see these.
+For example, a pizza looks best shot from above and food with intricate layers will always look better shot side-on to see these.

 7. Plan your props and garnishes

-Think of the recipe and ingredients in it and use these elements as garnish to make the picture more interesting and tell a story about the food.
+Think of the recipe and ingredients in it and use these elements as a garnish to make the picture more interesting and tell a story about the food.
 Choose the right colour props to match the food – contrasting colours work well.
 Build your shot, move things around, compose and add to it.
-Use very fresh herbs as garnish or small leaves, whole spice etc. Keep food looking fresh with a spritz of water or a drizzle of oil.
+Use very fresh herbs as a garnish or small leaves, whole spice etc. Keep food looking fresh with a spritz of water or a drizzle of oil.

 Think of ways to make the picture more interesting to look at and choose props that are linked in to the style of dish you are presenting.
-Ensure the props do not dominate the food – just like make up on a fashion model, they are there to enhance.
+Ensure the props do not dominate the food – just like makeup on a fashion model, they are there to enhance.
 You could start with a basic selection and white crockery which always looks good for food.
 Colour does add vibrance and life.
-Vintage cutlery, crockery and textured backgrounds make the image more interesting to look at and helps make it richer to look at vs just white linen.
+Vintage cutlery, crockery, and textured backgrounds make the image more interesting to look at and helps make it richer to look at vs just white linen.

 8. Colour